 - Ask whether there is possibility of pregnancy.

 Having obtained all relevant information regarding the presenting complaint, ask the patient about their:

 Then move systematically through the history covering the areas below, and focusing on those that are relevant to the case.

 - Age at menarche:

-- Average age in the UK is 12 years 11 months, with racial variation.
+- Average age in the UK is approximately 12 years.
+There is some variation according to ethnicity.